 the AWC consultant, English teacher, proofreader, editor, and translator.
 David has been living and working in Moscow since 2004.
 He has worked on over 500 academic papers, preprints, and presentations covering subjects from mathematics to management, folk music to finance, linguistics to law, and everything in between.

-Konstantin started his academic career in the United States graduating with a Bachelor of Arts and Master of Arts (International Relations) from Alliant University in San Diego, California.
-I later studied a PhD in History and International Relations at the University of Wollongong, Australia.
-He worked as a research assistant in the United States and as a Lecturer/Tutor at the University of Wollongong for 15 years.
+the AWC consultant.
+He got his B.A. and M.A. degrees in International Relations from Alliant University in San Diego, the USA, and his Ph.D. in History and International Relations at the University of Wollongong, Australia.
+He worked as a research assistant in the United States and as a Lecturer at the University of Wollongong for 15 years.
 During this time, he published two books on Russian historical revisionism with Ibidem Verlag.
-In 2017, he published a book chapter ‘Empires of the Mind’ with Rowman & Littlefield.
+In 2017, he published a book chapter Empires of the Mind with Rowman & Littlefield.

-PhD in Philology from Moscow City Pedagogy University, Education Specialist Clarivate Analytics, ESP/EAP Specialist.
+Ph.D. in Philology from Moscow City Pedagogy University, Education Specialist Clarivate Analytics, ESP/EAP Specialist.
 Varvara has a number of publications on linguistics and cultural science.
 From 2009 until 2017, Varvara worked for Moscow State University of International Relations (MGIMO) where she was responsible for integrated-skills teaching and coordinating students' project work.
 She specializes in cognitive linguistics, pragmatics, English for Specific Purposes (ESP), and English for Academic Purposes (EAP).